renancleyson-dev/ai-linter/README.md

   pip install pip-tools
   pip-sync
 ```
-### Initialize the CLI with a project
+### Initialize the linter

+The command below creates a `.ai-linter.json` file.
+Fill it with some rules, such as `{ "condition": "classes should be snake-case" }`.
 ```
   python -m ai_linter.cli init --path=/path/to/project
 ```

-This command will create a .ai-linter.json file.
-You can fill it with rules, such as `{ "condition": "classes should be snake-case" }`.

 ### Run the linter

-Go to the folder you initialized the project and run any of the commands below.
+Go to the project and run any of the commands below.
 ```
   python -m ai_linter.cli run --path=/path/to/a/project/file
   python -m ai_linter.cli run --path=/path/to/a/project/folder